Nazmul Huda Faysal

-Nazmul Huda Faysal (নাজমুল হুদা ফয়সাল) is a Bangladeshi professional footballer who plays as an attacking midfielder for Bangladesh Premier League club Chittagong Abahani.
+Nazmul Huda Faysal (নাজমুল হুদা ফয়সাল, /bn/) is a Bangladeshi professional footballer who plays as an attacking midfielder for Bangladesh Football League club Dhaka Abahani.

 Early years

 Nazmul Huda Faysal was born in Brahmanbaria District of Chittagong Division.

 Club career

 In July 2025, Faysal began his professional football career with Bangladesh Premier League club Chittagong Abahani.

+Faysal joined Dhaka Abahani for the 2026–27 Bangladesh Football League.

 International career

 Youth

 Faysal was named in the Bangladesh U-17 squad for the 2025 AFC U-17 Asian Cup qualifiers, where he scored four goals in four appearances, including all four goals in a single match against the Macau U-17 team.

 He was selected as the captain to lead the Bangladesh U-19 team for the 2025 SAFF U-19 Championship.
 He led the team to the final, contributing with 3 goals in 4 matches.

+He won the Best Player award in the 2025 SAFF U-17 Championship.